 State MEPA office rubber-stamps, ignores sand and gravel mining operation

 Vast, unknown quantity of sand and gravel removed with no permit, no oversight by town, state or federal government regulators

 AD Makepeace and Borrego Solar “Golden Field” solar project, Federal Road, Carver, Massachusetts.
 50 acres of ground mounted solar out of 300 acres to date with another 190 acres planned in the same area.
 The site is within feet of a Golden Field Pond, designated by Massachusetts as a globally rare Priority Habitat for endangered species of plants and animals.

-Strip mine operations are underway to remove an additional 4 million cubic yards of valuable sand, leveling a 30 foot upland kame forest.
+The mining operation is expanding to the north and west to excavate and sell over 4 million cubic yards, leveling an upland kame forest.
 There has been no biological survey to assess the status of the 220 plants and animals listed as special concern, threatened or endangered that are known to exist in this ecosystem.

 Borrego Solar and AD Makepeace have been working together to site solar in this area for 10 years.
 The highest points of land were chosen to maximize the volume of earth that could be removed and sold for private profit.

 The impacts on Native American cultural sites were not adequately studied by Mass Historical Commission.